-The Department of Justice and Regulation supports the portfolios of Police and Emergency Services and has a range of responsibilities relating to the planning, management and delivery of Victoria's emergency services.
+The Department of Justice and Community Safety supports the portfolios of Police and Emergency Services and has a range of responsibilities relating to the planning, management and delivery of Victoria's emergency services.

-Emergency Management Victoria (EMV) is the overarching body and the chief executive is responsible for the day-to-day management in Victoria.
-The commissioner is responsible for improving the way Victoria plans for, responds to and recovers from emergencies.
+Emergency Management Victoria (EMV) leads emergency management in Victoria and the Chief Executive is responsible for the day-to-day management of EMV.
+The Emergency Management Commissioner is responsible for strengthening the capacity of communities and the sector to improve the way Victoria plans for, responds to and recovers from emergencies.

-The State Crisis & Resilience Council is developing an Emergency Management Strategic Action Plan to drive the state's emergency management reform, set priorities and assist in investment decisions.
+The State Crisis and Resilience Council was established by Emergency Management Act 2013 (External link).
+It is responsible for providing emergency management policy and strategy advice to the Victorian Government.
+It developed the Emergency Management Strategic Action Plan (External link) to drive the state's emergency management reform, set priorities and assist in investment decisions.

 The department's statutory authorities and emergency services agencies provide on-the-ground emergency response services to the Victorian community.
-These include the Metropolitan Fire Brigade (MFB), Country Fire Authority (CFA), State Emergency Service (SES) and the Emergency Services Telecommunications Authority (ESTA), many of which rely on volunteers.
+These include:

 Funding and support is also provided to organisations such as Life Saving Victoria and the Volunteer Coast Guard.

 - View the State Emergency Management Plan (SEMP) (External link)